explodinglabs/explodinglabs.github.io/_posts/2021-01-11-how-to-write-6x-less-code.markdown

 fear.
 "Something could go wrong here, I'd better handle it and log a nice message.
 At least it'll show we foresaw the problem happening."

-The interpreter will log the exception.
-You don't need to do it yourself.
+The interpreter will log the exception, so you don't need to do it yourself.

 Maybe you're catching the exception to ignore it, this is usually a bad idea as well.

 There are untold number of exceptions that could occur.
-Just let them.
+Just let them be.
 Stop wrapping everything in little nets.

 _You're only adding noise to the code._